 - Financial Aid: All accepted students can apply for need-based scholarships, grants, and loans

-SFS students live and study at the Center for Tropical Island Biodiversity Studies, a onetime beachfront hotel that sits among the slender palms and warm sands of Isla Colón lies the Center.
-At this idyllic field station, you’ll take your classes in the waves of the Caribbean and the surrounding rainforests.
-The laid-back tourist hub of Bocas Town is a short taxi ride away, with access to shops, restaurants, and a vibrant culture that is as unique as the mix of people who live here.
+SFS students live and study at the Center for Tropical Island Biodiversity Studies, once a beachfront hotel that sits among the slender palms and warm sands of Isla Colón lies the Center.
+You’ll take your classes over the waves of the Caribbean and among the surrounding rainforests and reefs.
+The laidback tourist hub of Bocas Town is a short taxi ride away, with access to shops, restaurants, and a vibrant culture that is as unique as the mix of people who live here.

 - Marine protected areas

 - Rainforest biodiversity